LiV a life of Forgiveness

 We have no choice but to forgive those that sin against us.
-It does not matter if they deserve it or they don’t.
-When we struggle with the idea of forgiving others, be aware that the devil, our enemy, works against us through other humans.
+It does not matter if they deserve it or not.
+When we struggle with the idea of forgiving others, we are treading on a dangerous path.
 All humans are potential agents of evil.
-They include friends, family members and even total strangers.
+These include friends, family members and even total strangers.
+So in life, you will always have people you need to forgive every now and then.

 Read Psalm 37:7-9 (NIV) Be still before the Lord and wait patiently for him; do not fret when people succeed in their ways, when they carry out their wicked schemes.
 Refrain from anger and turn from wrath; do not fret—it leads only to evil.
 For those who are evil will be destroyed, but those who hope in the Lord will inherit the land.